The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Jonas I. Oxgaard - Sanford C. Bernstein & Co.
 LLC

 I'm going to go back to phosphates for a bit, if you don't mind.
-So the Chinese price seems to have stabilized, the cash cost lower, as you talked about.
+So the Chinese price seems to have stabilized at a cash cost floor, as you talked about.
 But in the West, it still keeps deteriorating.
 So can you talk a little bit about what's going on, why that disconnect, and how do you see that evolving?

 James C. O'Rourke - The Mosaic Co.

 Sure.
-I'm just going to hand that straight to Corrine and Mike.
+I'm going to just hand that straight to Corrine and Mike.
 They're watching the S&D pretty closely.
 I assume when you say the West is deteriorating, you're talking about North America and Brazil down slightly.
 Is that the question, Jonas?
-Okay, that's what I'm going to answer.
+Okay, well that's what I'm going to answer.
 You seem to be – maybe you got cut off already.

 Anyway, so first of all, let me say I'm going to hand it straight over to Corrine.
 But let me say first of all, although prices are flat to slightly declining, we've seen very big decreases in ammonia price.
 So our margins are staying relatively constant and even improving a little bit.
-But, Corrine, do you want to just talk a little bit about the Western?
+But Corrine, do you want to just talk a little bit about the Western?

 Corrine D. Ricard - The Mosaic Co.

 Sure, Joc.
 I was going to comment about margin improvement overall.
 And usually, when we see this kind of move in ammonia prices, you'll see a little bit of an impact.
-And also remember our fill seasonal time periods, so we've been through spring season peak season, we've got fall ahead of us.
-This is the summer fill time period, and so you do see prices published down usually during that time period, just a normal seasonal pattern.
+It's also, remember, our fill seasonal time period, so we've been through spring season peak season, we've got fall ahead of us.
+This is the summer fill time period, and so you do see prices publish down usually during that time period, just a normal seasonal pattern.

 Michael R. Rahm - The Mosaic Co.

 The only thing I would add, Jonas, is that putting some numbers behind what Joc said, just as late as April, we were paying $340 for ammonia.
-This month we're paying $190, so that's a $150 drop in ammonia prices, and that's the equivalent of a $35 drop in the cost of raw materials.
+This month, we're paying $190, so that's a $150 drop in ammonia prices, and that's the equivalent of a $35 drop in the cost of raw materials.
 And certainly prices have softened, but they have not come down nearly that much.
 So we'd like to think in terms of what we call the stripping margin.
-And as Joc said, that has not eroded as much and frankly has remained fairly stable, in a range of around $2.25 to $2.50, and we're at the upper end of that range in terms of a benchmark today.
+And as Joc said, that has not eroded as much and frankly, has remained fairly stable, in a range of around $2.25 to $2.50, and we're at the upper end of that range in terms of a benchmark today.

 Corrine D. Ricard - The Mosaic Co.

 And in terms of those prices, Jonas, you are seeing NOLA stepping back up.
-So you've got NOLA prices in that $320 – $325 range, which is a recovery really from the low point that we had at the very end of the disappointing season or the very start of a fill.
+So you've got NOLA prices in that $320 – $325 range, which is a recovery really from the low point that we had at the very end of the disappointing season, or the very start of the fill.
 So NOLA is trending up.
 It's Brazil that's the softest really now.

 James C. O'Rourke - The Mosaic Co.